muhme/joomla-branches-tester/scripts/README.md

 ## Your Scripts

-The following scripts are available and are also described in [../README.md](../README.md).
+The following scripts are available and the use is described in [../README.md](../README.md).

 | Script | Description | Additional Info |
 | --- | --- | --- |